-Businesses adopting a more eco-friendly approach will soon see the benefits, not only on their own conscience, but also through their tax rates.
+Businesses adopting an eco-friendly approach will soon see the benefits.
+Not only on their own conscience but also through their tax rates.
 Environmental (or ‘green’) taxes are levied on businesses to encourage them to operate in a more environmentally-friendly manner.

 By adopting a green approach, your business may be eligible for tax relief, find itself exempt from certain taxes, or be eligible for more varied loans.
 Some of the tax exemptions available include:

 The March budget included super-deduction capital allowances, which went into effect on 1st April 2021.
-This means that eligible equipment and machinery purchased for your firm will be deducted from your taxable profits at a rate of 130%.
+Therefore, eligible equipment and machinery purchased for your firm are deducted from your taxable profits at a rate of 130%.

 Research and development

 Research and development tax reduction is a government-backed corporation tax benefit aimed at encouraging UK industries to innovate and develop.
-This tax relief is typically available to businesses who spend money developing new products, processes, or services, or improving current ones.
+This tax relief is typically available to businesses who spend money developing new products, processes, services or improving current ones.